paddy-exe/GDExtensionSummator/README.md

 ### VSCode Compilation (only applicable if you are using VSCode as your code editor)
 For the initial build you can run the vscode task `initial-build-extension`.
 This compiles both godot-cpp and the extension.
 For all subsequent builds, you only need to run the task `build-extension`.

+### Debugging via VSCode
+To debug your extension you can run the ``build-extension [dev build]`` command.
+To use this command you need to also modify your specific Godot paths inside the ``.vscode/tasks.json`` file.
+For further information see [here](https://github.com/paddy-exe/GDExtensionSummator/issues/50).

 ### Manual Compilation

 To compile the extension you need to follow these steps: